 If you are a national of the European Economic Area (EEA) or of

 Switzerland, or the family member of such a person, then this

 information does not apply to you.
 See EEA and Swiss students

-The 'Special visitor: Student visitor' category will allow you to come to the UK if you are 18 years or older, and want to enter:
+The ordinary 'short-term student' category will allow you to come to the UK if you are 18 years or older, and want to enter:

 - for up to 6 months to study a short course; or

 - for up to 11 months to study an English language course; or

 - if you are enrolled on a course abroad that is at least equivalent to the level of a UK bachelor's degree, you can enter for up to 6 months to do research, or to receive tuition on how to conduct research, at a UK institution